 Course reading assignments may be modified.
 The syllabus distributed at the beginning of class may be updated.
-The course reading assignment pages on Canvas are the operative and binding version, so to be sure of your assignment, check Canvas rather than the version distributed at the beginning of class.
+The course reading assignment pages on Canvas are the operative version, so to be sure of your assignment, check Canvas.
 The course assignments and weighting will remain as they are in the syllabus, though due dates may be adjusted.
 Students should set up their Canvas account so that they receive instructor announcements via Canvas directly in their email.